-Vegan Friendly UK ad banned over graphic images of animals in distress | ITV News
+Vegan friendly UK ad banned over graphic images of animals in distress | ITV News

 The ad was given a restriction preventing it from being transmitted in or adjacent to programmes commissioned for, principally directed at or likely to appeal to children under 16.

-The Advertising Standards Authority received 63 complaints, including that the ad contained gratuitous violence towards animals, which caused unnecessary distress to viewers.
+The Advertising Standards Authority (ASA)received 63 complaints, including that the ad contained gratuitous violence towards animals, which caused unnecessary distress to viewers.

 Vegan Friendly UK said the clips used in the ad did not portray actions of violence or harm and that such imagery was seen regularly in butchers' or fishmongers' windows on the average UK high street.